ScriptIdiot/BOF-patchit/README.md

-# Cobalt Strike BOF - patchit
+# Cobalt Strike BOF - patchit (Both syscalls and dynamic resolve versions are available)

 An all-in-one BOF to patch, check and revert AMSI and ETW for x64 process.
 Wrote this to avoid redundant AMSI / ETW patch.